 What did Jesus the prophet do?
-As a prophet, Jesus performed miracles, exercised authority over nature and spiritual entities, walked on water, turned water into wine.
+As a prophet, Jesus performed miracles, exercised authority over nature and spiritual entities, walked on water, and turned water into wine.
 As a prophet, Jesus healed.
 As a prophet, Jesus fed the hungry.
-As a prophet, Jesus taught prophetically.… He sat at the feet of elders, but he also taught with his heart: hearing the whispers of the Holy Spirit and allowing it to speak through him.
-You know teaching, if not anointed, is just the ego strutting and repeating information.
-Teaching prophetically goes beyond facts and material, and it reaches into the unutterable and allows silence and Spirit to do the teaching.
+As a prophet, Jesus taught prophetically.… He sat at the feet of elders, but he also taught with his heart: he heard the whispers of the Holy Spirit and allowed it to speak through him.
+If teaching is not anointed by the Spirit, it is just the ego strutting and repeating information.
+Teaching prophetically goes beyond facts and material.
+It reaches into the unutterable and allows silence and Spirit to do the teaching.

 Jesus also exercised spiritual gifts.… Prophecy is a spiritual gift.
 Paul wrote about the gift of prophecy in his letter to the Romans.
-And he said, “We have gifts that differ according to the grace given to us … prophecy in proportion to faith” (Romans 12:6).
-And although prophecy is mentioned more than any other gift in the Bible, it’s also stated that prophecy will pass away, and the only thing left will be love.…
+He said, “We have gifts that differ according to the grace given to us … prophecy in proportion to faith” (Romans 12:6).
+Although prophecy is mentioned more than any other gift in the Bible, it’s also stated that prophecy will pass away, and the only thing left will be love.…

 Prophecy comes to life as love.
 Jesus the prophet is love manifested.
 We also can be love manifested in the world.…

-Because Jesus has come and truly overturned and overcome the systems of the world, he beckons us to do likewise.
-You see, the system says, “It can’t be done.
+Jesus has come and truly overturned and overcome the systems of the world, and he beckons us to do likewise.
+The system says things like, “It can’t be done.
 You cannot walk on water.
 Gravity wins.”
-The system says that “religion is of no use except to placate the people, and you’d better put your money in growth mutual funds.”
-Jesus says there’s another way, the prophetic way, and even now Jesus beckons, saying, “Step out on the water, come.”
+The system says thinks like “religion is of no use except to placate the people, and you’d better put your money in growth mutual funds.”
+Jesus says there’s another way, the prophetic way.
+Even now Jesus beckons, saying, “Step out on the water, come.”

-Now, you may be thinking, “How am I going to walk on water?
+You may be thinking, “How am I going to walk on water?
 I don’t even know how to swim.”
-Well, we offer our gifts to God and our neighbors, that’s how we walk on water.
+We offer our gifts to God and our neighbors—that’s how we walk on water.
 Your gift may be prayer or art or business or teaching, but the prophetic call will hone your gifts so that your very lives are a prophetic witness to the world.

 Adapted from Barbara A. Holmes, “We Shall Also Be Prophets,” July 2022, CAC Living School curriculum.
 Unpublished material.